harryportal/EventBookingAPI/README.md

 ```

 To run the Unit and Integration test:
-- Create a test database or your use this command if you have docker installed to start the test db ```npm run test:db```
+- Create a test database or your use this command if you have docker installed to start the test db ```yarn run test:db```
 ```sh
 # run migration
 > yarn run test:migrate